Exploring the Salkantay Trek: An In-Depth Guide

 Can anyone hike the Salkantay Trek in Peru?

 Yes and no. Acclimatized and in relatively good shape, you can hike the Salkantay Trek in Peru.
-Each hiker’s Salkantay route must consider their physical condition and, above all, their acclimatization level.
-There are alternatives to combining the adventure through the Salkantay, such as riding horses for specific days to enjoy your vacation much more.
+Each hiker’s Salkantay route must be tailored to their physical condition and, above all, their acclimatization level.
+There are alternatives to the Salkantay adventure, such as riding horses for specific days, to enjoy your vacation even more.

 What are the chances of getting lost on the Salkantay Trek in Peru?